ljdursi/dursi-blog/_posts/2014-10-05-shell-for-scientists.md

 * grep
 * for..do..done

-And then then there's some optional material on make (again, for automation) and ssh/scp (because that was frequently necessary for tutorials at SciNet).
+As well as simple script writing.
+There is some optional material on make (again, for automation) and ssh/scp (because that was frequently necessary for tutorials at SciNet).
+There are a number of hands-on exercises sprinkled throughout.